uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 == Changelog ==

+= 2.5.15 =

+* Bug fix: Jumpbox rendered October as January due to unneeded character replacement

+= 2.5.14 =

+* Bug fix: saving setting for main calendar URL from front page doesn't work
+* Bug fix: esc_url only in appropriate places
+* Bug fix: Recognize month parameter from shortcode in navigation elements
+* Bug fix: 404s for deleted events
+* Bug fix: Print styles handle date in week view better
+* Bug fix: Events not visible in list with list JS disabled
+* Bug fix: SQL query for conflict checking threw errors
+* New option: list all events in list view with JS

 = 2.5.13 =

 * Bug fix: Categories can not be part of the md5 hash used to identify unique tables (breaks AJAX nav for categories)